Mariloup Wolfe

 Mariloup Wolfe (born 3 January 1978) is a Canadian actress and film director.
 She went to F.A.C.E.
 School, an art school in Montreal.
 She holds a major in Film Production from Concordia University (2001) and a minor in Cultural Studies from McGill University (1999).
 Mariloup Wolfe became famous through her role as Marianne in the popular TV series Ramdam broadcast since 2001 on Télé-Québec.

 Personal life

-She was married to actor Guillaume Lemay-Thivierge.
+She was in a relationship with actor Guillaume Lemay-Thivierge.
 They have two sons Manoé and Miro Lemay-Thivierge.
 They announced their separation on 13 November 2015.